joaotrombin198/IA-resolver-OS/replit.md

 OS Assistant is a machine learning-powered technical support system designed to help technicians diagnose and resolve work order issues across multiple systems.
 The application serves as a "digital mentor" that analyzes problem descriptions and suggests solutions based on historical cases and proprietary ML models.

-The system focuses on multi-system support (particularly hospital management systems like Tasy) and uses custom machine learning algorithms to continuously improve its recommendations through user feedback and case history.
+The system focuses on multi-system support (particularly Brazilian hospital management systems like Tasy, SGU, SGU Card, and Autorizador) and uses custom machine learning algorithms to continuously improve its recommendations through user feedback and case history.
 It operates independently of original systems and external AI APIs, learning from exported data, reports, or manually entered information using its own ML engine.
+The system includes workflow for escalating complex cases to Nexdow when internal resolution is not possible.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+Interface language: Portuguese (complete system translation implemented) Specific systems supported: Tasy, SGU, SGU Card, Autorizador (Brazilian hospital systems) Escalation workflow: Include Nexdow escalation options when internal resolution fails Case management: Full CRUD operations (Create, Read, Update, Delete) for case management

 ## System Architecture